Mars Rover Explorer

 The same world, taken apart

-Now the exact answer.
-The explorer holds the same eight spots and opens in three lenses.
-Start bare: just the states and the odds of moving between them.
-Click any spot to see where the rover can drift and how often, and sample a few runs to watch how easily an innocent-looking start ends in the sand.
-Add rewards and a discount and every spot earns its value, computed outright instead of sampled.
+The same eight spots, in three lenses.
+Start bare: click a spot to see where the rover can drift and how often.
+Add rewards and a discount and every spot shows its value, computed exactly instead of sampled.
 Add the rover's own choices and you can hand it a policy and compare two ways to behave.

 Loading rover...